NASA launches spacecraft to test asteroid defense concept

 “This isn’t going to destroy the asteroid.
 It’s just going to give it a small nudge,” said mission official Nancy Chabot of Johns Hopkins Applied Physics Laboratory, which is managing the project.

 Dimorphos orbits a much larger asteroid called Didymos.
-The pair are no danger to Earth but offer scientists a way to measure the effectiveness of the collision.
+The pair are no danger to Earth but offer scientists a better way to measure the effectiveness of a collision than a single asteroid flying through space.

 Dimorphos completes one orbit of Didymos every 11 hours, 55 minutes.
 DART’s goal is a crash that will slow Dimorphos down and cause it to fall closer toward the bigger asteroid, shaving 10 minutes off its orbit.